-Many of you don't even know that my husband and I actually live in hotels in New York.
+Many of you don't even know that Ben and I actually live in hotels in New York.
 FULL TIME.
 For more than 7 months now!

 I am no Van der Woodsen, so usually we do not stay in a suite at the Palace Hotel, however living in hotels has been mostly pleasant and a very interesting experience I never expected I would have.